-This slide shows the claims-based readmission measures included in the FY 2024 Hospital Readmissions Reduction Program.
-The program includes four condition-specific readmission measures for acute myocardial infarction (AMI), chronic obstructive pulmonary disease (COPD), heart failure (HF), and pneumonia.
-The remaining two measures in the program are procedure-specific readmission measures for coronary artery bypass graft (CABG) surgery and elective hip and/or knee replacement (THA/TKA).
+This slide shows the claims-based readmission measures included in the FY 2025 Hospital Readmissions Reduction Program.
+The program includes four condition-specific readmission measures for AMI, COPD, heart failure, and pneumonia.
+The remaining two measures in the program are procedure-specific readmission measures for CABG surgery and elective hip and/or knee replacement.

 CMS publicly reports the data elements listed on the slide for each of the six readmission measures.
 For each measure, information is only reported for hospitals with 25 or more eligible discharges, while the number of readmissions is only reported if the hospital has 11 or more readmissions.

 The excess readmission ratio, or ERR, is a measure of a hospital's relative performance.
-The ERR is used in the HRRP payment reduction formula to assess a hospital's excess readmissions for each of the conditions and procedures included in the program.

-CMS released the FY 2024 HRRP measure results on the Provider Data Catalog website in late January.
+The ERR is used in the Hospital Readmissions Reduction Program payment reduction formula to assess a hospital's excess readmissions for each of the conditions and procedures included in the program.
+CMS released the FY 2025 Hospital Readmissions Reduction Program measure results on the Provider Data Catalog website in mid-February.

-In addition to the data posted on the Provider Data Catalog website, CMS also releases payment reduction percentages, peer grouping information, and other component results in the FY 2024 IPPS Final Rule HRRP Supplemental Data File.

-CMS posted this file in September 2023 after completing the 30-day HRRP Review and Correction period.
-To access the file, visit the FY 2024 IPPS Final Rule home page using the link shown on the slide.
+In addition to the data posted on the Provider Data Catalog website, CMS also releases payment reduction percentages, peer grouping information, and other component results in the FY 2025 IPPS/LTCH PPS Final Rule Hospital Readmissions Reduction Program Supplemental Data File.
+CMS posted this file in September 2024 after completing the 30-day Hospital Readmissions Reduction Program Review and Correction period.
+To access the file, visit the FY 2025 IPPS final rule homepage using the link shown on the slide.

 Similar to the Hospital VBP Program and the HAC Reduction Program, to find the newly released Hospital Readmissions Reduction Program data, navigate to the Provider Data Catalog homepage on data.cms.gov.
-The homepage features a search bar that you can type your search term into.
+The homepage features a search bar that you can use to type your search term.

-Alternatively, on the homepage, you can scroll down to the topics and click on Hospitals, as seen in this slide.
+Alternatively, on the homepage, you can scroll down to the Topics and click on Hospitals, as seen in this slide.

 Clicking on the Hospitals icon on the homepage will bring you to a page that allows you to search all Hospital datasets.
 In the search bar at the top of this page, type your search term to search for the Hospital Readmissions Reduction Program dataset, as shown in this slide.
-Once you have searched for the HRRP dataset, you can immediately download the dataset as a CSV for Excel by clicking on "Download CSV."
+Once you have searched for the Hospital Readmissions Reduction Program dataset, you can immediately download the dataset as a CSV for Excel by clicking on Download CSV.

-This slide lists additional resources for the Hospital Readmissions Reduction Program, including a link to the FY 2024 HRRP dataset on the Provider Data Catalog.
+This slide lists additional resources for the Hospital Readmissions Reduction Program, including a link to the FY 2025 Hospital Readmissions Reduction Program dataset on the Provider Data Catalog.

 If you have questions about the program after this presentation, please submit questions via the QualityNet Question and Answer Tool, linked on this slide, and follow the navigation instructions to submit questions related to the Provider Data Catalog website, the measure methodology, or general inquiries about the program.
+Thank you for your time.